 Startup funds to support the initial round of planting in the fall of 2011 and spring of 2012 were provided by Waterloo Region and the Waterloo Stewardship Network.

 On October 15, 2011 Trees for Woolwich officially launched their efforts by planting 48 new trees at the recreation centre in Bloomingdale.
 That afternoon the group planted their “flagship” tree of the project in Elmira’s Gore Park.
 On October 22 an additional 301 trees were planted at the Floradale Dam.
-Since 2011, more than 15,000 trees have been planted.
-Only 8,000 more to go!
+Since 2011, more than 18,000 trees have been planted.

 You can track the progress of Trees Planted in Woolwich on their giant tree located at the Township Offices in Elmira.
 The group also has a Facebook Page “Trees for Woolwich”